camunda/camunda/.github/ISSUE_TEMPLATE/optimize-epic.md

 - Feature PR: {Link to PR targeting the main branch}
 - Preview environments: {Link(s) to preview environments}

-When all the resources are available, please let the Engineering review know via a comment that this issue is ready for review and assign them to the Feature PR.
+When all the resources are available, please assign an Engineering reviewer and move this issue to "Eng Review" status.

 #### Engineering Review